Jamie Peacock

+Peacock made his England debut at the 2000 World Cup and his Great Britain debut the following year as well as representing Yorkshire.

 Background

 Born in Leeds, Peacock is a product of Bradford Bulls' junior programme, having played as a junior for Stanningley RLFC.
 On his way to becoming a first team regular for Bradford, Jamie spent a month on loan at Featherstone Rovers making four appearances and scoring one try.
 He also enjoyed a spell at University of Wollongong in Australia as he learned his rugby trade.

-Professional playing career
+Club career

 Bradford

-He made his Super League début in 1999 for Bradford, making two starts and 16 substitute appearances for the club, scoring six tries.
-However, it was the following year that he really cemented his place in the side, helping Bradford to Rugby League Challenge Cup success over Leeds at Murrayfield.
-During his time with Bradford he won every honour available, with Grand Final, Challenge Cup and World Club Challenge honours to his credit with Peacock recognised as being one of the key ingredients of this success.
-He gained a reputation in the world rugby, winning such accolades as Man of Steel, Players' Player of the Year and Rugby League Writers' Player of the Year.